Biggest fuck up?

 Feelings of ‘not belonging’ are often forced upon us; whether it’s significant incidents or everyday microaggressions; verbal chips and dents to your confidence – a joke here, a snipe there – they tapdance into your subconscious and stay there, growing and mutating until one day you have an all-singing, all-dancing stage show of insecurity up in there.

 We’re all a product of the things we’ve heard and the way we’ve been treated.
 This supposed imposter syndrome isn’t a result of your fragile brain, it’s the structural toxicity of many managers and work environments.

 The way women are portrayed in most creative mediums is wanky bollocks.
 In ads, fiction, mainstream TV, and film, there are a handful of atypical women (let’s call it the Fleabag Effect), and all the rest are clichés and stereotypes.
 Women are written pretty and boring apart from the scatty, boozy Bridget Jones alternative.

-I also just launched DICE (diversity and inclusion at conferences and events) with some industry peers because I was bored of calling out all-male-panels at conferences in 20bloody20.
-So we made a self-regulatory charter and certification process that shows events organizers how it’s done and celebrates those doing a great job.
+I also just launched DICE (diversity and inclusion at conferences and events) with some industry peers because I was bored of calling out all-male panels at conferences in 20bloody20.
+So we made a self-regulatory charter and certification process that shows event organizers how it’s done and celebrates those doing a great job.
 Diversity is discussed too weakly by the ad industry for my liking, with not enough action, so we took action.